 It turns out carrot sticks are literally the only raw vegetable they like.

 But if you read the title up there, you already know that all that has changed.

 So what happened?

-Freeze Dried vegetables are great for quick meals prep.
+Freeze Dried vegetables are great for quick meal prep.
 You don’t have to wash or cut anything – it’s already done for you! – which means there’s zero waste.
-No cutting off ends, or bad spots, no leaving leftovers in the vegetable drawer to rot – that sort of thing.
+No cutting off ends or bad spots, no leaving leftovers in the vegetable drawer to rot – that sort of thing.

 The face of victory.